joaoviictorti/RustRedOps/README.md

     - Running shellcode using Fibers.

 42. [**Process Ghosting**](/Process_Ghosting)
-    - Loading a PE file using the Process Ghosting technique
+    - Loading a PE file using the Process Ghosting technique.

 43. [**Remote Thread Hijacking**](/Remote_Thread_Hijacking)
     - It addresses the hijacking of threads in remote system processes to carry out malicious actions.